Non-User Privacy Policy

 5. Your Rights and Choices

 Depending on where you live and the laws that apply in your country of residence, you may enjoy certain rights regarding your personal data, as described further below.
 We make all reasonable efforts to respond to such rights.
 However, please be aware that these rights are limited, and that the process by which we may need to action your requests regarding our training dataset are complex.
 We may also decline a request if we have a lawful reason for doing so.
-That said, we strive to prioritize the protection of personal data, and comply with all applicable privacy laws.
+That said, we strive to prioritize the protection of personal data and comply with all applicable privacy laws.

-To exercise your rights, you or an authorised agent may submit a request by emailing us at privacy@anthropic.com.
+To exercise your rights, you or an authorized agent may submit a request by contacting us.
 After we receive your request, we may verify it by requesting information sufficient to confirm your identity.
-Anthropic will not discriminate based on the exercising of privacy rights you may have.
-Set out below is a summary of the rights which you may enjoy, depending on the laws that apply in your country of residence.
+Where a third-party representative submits a request on behalf of a data subject, we require evidence of authorization to act on behalf of the data subject.

 - Right to know: the right to know what personal data Anthropic processes about you, including the categories of personal data, the categories of sources from which it is collected, the business or commercial purposes for collection, and the categories of third parties to whom we disclose it.